zxteloiv/quiver2jekyll/README.md

 Also you have some new limitations.

 - Markdown in Quiver is restricted to Kramdown syntax only, although Quiver support many dialects of markdown.
-Otherwise GitHub Pages will note render your note correctly.
+Otherwise GitHub Pages will not render your note correctly.
 Here are some examples:
     - no \`\`\` but only \~\~\~ to mean fenced code
     - inline formula must also be written inside double dollar signs
     - spare an empty line before every fenced code and maybe other structures
-- Maybe in the future Quiver will have more cell types or richer format in cells types it already has.
-Exporting tools may bring the risk to delay.
+- Maybe in the future Quiver will have more cell types or richer format in cells types which it already has.
+Exporting tools may bring the risk of delay.

 ### Usage